ngrcld/WinComposeMod/README.md

 ### My modifications ###
 * The <kbd>⎄ Compose</kbd> key must be kept pressed to initiate a compose sequence (this key defaults to <kbd>Right Alt</kbd>);
-* Combinations optimized for the Italian keyboard.
+* Combinations are optimized for the Italian keyboard.

 ### Releases ###
 * WinComposeMod_x.x.x_Setup_64.msi